7 Steps To Build A Strong A/B Testing Plan:

 Here is a great sample size calculator from evanmiller.org.
 This will allow you to estimate how long you will need to run your A/B test to build up a sufficient sample size.
 Always set this before you begin a test because if you don’t allow enough time to run a test you are likely to get skewed results as it won’t be statistically accurate.

 Before ending a test you also need to consider the margin of error.
 This is the upper and lower bounds of the targeted metric of the two variants (i.e. A and B experiences).
-This is usually expressed in terms of +/- x%.
+It is usually expressed in terms of +/- x%.
 This is related to the natural variation you get in results from taking a sample rather a census.
 Again the size of the margin of error is determined by how large the sample is and so it will decline as the sample becomes more representative of all visits.
 This normally needs to fall below 5% for a test to become fully statistically accurate.

 For more a detailed explanation of sampling and statistical confidence for A/B testing see this excellent blog from KissMetrics.
 If you are using a testing engine that uses Bayesian statistics then you have a different set of decision to make.

 It’s important not to rely on a single metric when testing.
 You might increase average basket size, but if people are buying lower value items you could actually see a drop in revenue and profits.
 Always measure what drives your business forward and other KPIs that inform the progress you are making towards your business goals.
 Revenue and margin are crucial for most organisations and so make sure you always measure these metrics to check that an increase in conversion doesn’t negatively influence these success metrics.